A Letter for Graduate and Upper Undergraduate Students

 I love it when things fall into black holes.
 The goal of this exercise is to see how to figure out what physics is important, and what you can safely ignore.
 This almost always comes down to comparing timescales.
 Each process in nature has an associated timescale (how long it takes to have an effect).
 If the timescale is much longer than the time we are interested in, the process is unimportant and can be ignored.
 Roughly speaking, shorter timescale means more important.
 For the length of time we’re interested, let us use the time it takes to fall into or orbit the black hole, the free-fall timescale

-\[\tau_{\rm FF} \sim \sqrt{\frac{L^3}{G M_{\rm BH}}}\]
+\[\tau_{\rm FF} \sim \sqrt{\frac{L^3}{G M_{\rm BH}}}\](Actually, the gas will usually have some angular momentum which keeps it from falling directly in, so the gas settles to an accretion disk.
+The gas then falls in on the timescale on which it can transfer away its angular momentum, usually a much longer timescale.)

 Let us suppose that you know the mass density of the gas near the black hole and its temperature.
 You may assume the temperature is between \(10^6\) and \(10^{11}\) K, but the density could be anything from \(10^{-20}\) g cm\({}^{-3}\) to \(10^{14}\) g cm\({}^{-3}\) (nuclear density).
 Let’s say the gas is hydrogen, or it was when it was far away and cool.
 You’ll notice that even the lowest allowed temperature is much higher than the ionization energy for hydrogen (10 eV ~ \(10^5\) K), so let’s assume the gas is ionized.
 Then it’s a gas of free protons and electrons, assuming we can ignore nuclear reactions, which is an assumption we’d better check later.